 When Fama and French tested their hypotheses, they found that small companies and companies with high B/M ratios had higher rates of return than the average stock, just as they hypothesized.
 Somewhat surprisingly, however, they found no relation between beta and return.
-After taking into account the returns due to the company's size and B/M ratio, high-beta stocks did not have higher-than-average returns, and low-beta stocks did not have lower-than-average returns.
+After taking into account the returns due to the company's size and B/M ratio, high-beta stocks did not have higher than average returns and low-beta stocks did not have lower than average returns.

 In the second of their two studies, published in 1993, Fama and French developed a three-factor model based on their previous results.
-The first factor in the Fama-French three-factor model is the market risk premium, which is the market return, $\bar{r}{M}$ , minus the risk-free rate, $\bar{r}{RF}$ .
-Thus, their model begins like the CAPM, but they go on to add a second and third factor.
-To form the second factor, they ranked all actively traded stocks by size and then divided them into two portfolios, consisting of small and big stocks.
-They calculated the return on each of these two portfolios, and created a third portfolio by subtracting the return on the big portfolio from that of the small one.
-They called this the SMB portfolio (for small size minus big size).
+The first factor in the Fama-French three-factor model is the market risk premium, which is the market return, \bar{r}M , minus the risk-free rate, \bar{r}{RF} .
+Thus, their model begins like the CAPM, but they go on to add a second and third factor.19 To form the second factor, they ranked all actively traded stocks by size and then divided them into two portfolios, one consisting of small stocks and one consisting of big stocks.
+They calculated the return on each of these two portfolios and created a third portfolio by subtracting the return on the big portfolio from that of the small one.
+They called this the SMB (small minus big) portfolio.
 This portfolio is designed to measure the variation in stock returns that is caused by the size effect.